CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Tinkers_Construct/MaterialBuilder.md

 You can add a trait to the material.
 All items made from this material will then have this trait.
-Uses a [Trait Representation](Trait), and an optional `dependency` string which will tell you which itemTypes should be affected by the trait.
+Uses a String with the identifier of the trait, and an optional `dependency` string which will tell you which itemTypes should be affected by the trait.
-Alternatively, you can use a [Trait Builder](TraitBuilder) or a String with the identifier instead of the Trait representation.
+Alternatively, you can use a [Trait Representation](/Mods/ContentTweaker/Tinkers_Construct/rait/), though that only works if the trait is already initialized by the time CoT runs (so most likely only for custom traits).
 Possible values for `dependency` are:

-- `null` (default) → All items
+- `null` (default) → All items, unless that dep already has other traits.
 - `"head"`
 - `"handle"`
 - `"extra"`